 When I arrived at my new parish, I learned that one of my parishioners was also a Beach Girl, from New Jersey.
 When I told her I was going to be going home for a quick two days for the first time in twenty-five years, and asked if I could bring her anything she said, “Salt Water Taffy.”
 It wasn’t as easy as I had hoped, being in town during the week, during the off season, but I did manage to find some taffy for Betti.
 Not sure how fresh it was but I wanted to keep the promise.
 Her health was failing.
 When she had passed away the following spring, and I was struggling for something original to share at her funeral service, I wrote this.
-In truth I wrote it for her as well as for myself.
+In truth I wrote it for myself as well as for her.

 For Betti and for me